Bordered Heegaard Floer homology: Invariance and pairing: Previous work

-Some of the material in this paper first appeared in the first author's Ph.D. thesis~\cite{Lipshitz06:BorderedHF}, particularly Sections~\ref{sec:heegaard-diagrams-boundary} and~\ref{sec:structure-moduli}.
+Some of the material in this book, especially from Chapters~\ref{chap:heegaard-diagrams-boundary} and~\ref{chap:structure-moduli}, first appeared in the first author's Ph.D. thesis~\cite{Lipshitz06:BorderedHF}.
 As in that work, we construct here an invariant of bordered manifolds that lives in a suitable category of chain complexes.
-By modifying the algebra and modules appropriately we are able to reconstruct the invariant of a closed 3-manifold.
+By modifying the algebra and modules introduced in that work appropriately we are able to reconstruct the invariant of a closed 3-manifold.
 Related constructions in the case of manifolds with torus boundary have been worked out by Eftekhary~\cite{Eftekhary08:Splicing}.
 For the case of satellite knots, there is extensive work by Hedden, including~\cite{HeddenThesis}, which we used as a check of some of our work.
-In a different direction, recall that a different construction for manifolds-with-boundary, equipped with a suture on the boundary, has been given by Andr{\'a}s Juh{\'a}sz~\cite{Juhasz06:Sutured}.
+In a different direction, an invariant for manifolds-with-boundary equipped with sutures on the boundary has been given by Andr{\'a}s Juh{\'a}sz~\cite{Juhasz06:Sutured}.

-An introduction to some of the structures used in this paper, in the form of a toy model, is in a separate paper~\cite{LOT0}.
+An introduction to some of the structures used in this book, in the form of a toy model illustrating key features, is given in a separate paper~\cite{LOT0}.